 About the Benefactor:

 Dennis Costello graduated from Fredonia in 1972 with a degree in Economics.
 With the help of his faculty advisor, he received a full fellowship to Ohio State University, where he completed his master’s in Economics.
-Today he has more than 30 years of experience in the energy and venture capital industries, is a managing partner with Braemar Energy Ventures, and sits on the board of directors of numerous energy efficiency and alternative energy production companies.
+Today he has more than 30 years of experience in the energy and venture capital industries, is retired as managing partner with Braemar Energy Ventures, and sits on the board of directors of numerous energy efficiency and alternative energy production companies.
 Dennis is also the past chair of the Fredonia Foundation Board of Directors.
 In appreciation for all that Fredonia gave him, he has made numerous donations to Fredonia.

 Click on the links to learn more about the Costello Interplay Awardees:

 2017 - "Making Sound You Can See" by Department of Computer and Information Sciences Assistant Professor Gang Hu, and School of Music Associate Professor Ray Stewart and three of their students.

 2018 - Two projects were selected.
 Bernd Göttinger (Associate Professor, Music) and Michael Grady (Professor, Physics) assisted by the entire Junior class of the Sound Recording Technology program in the School of Music, for creating an electroacoustic enhancement system to understand and improve acoustics, and the team of Peter Tucker (Associate Professor, Visual Arts and New Media) and Jon Titus (Associate Professor, Biology) and their students for “Wildlife Woodworking"